rethinkdb/horizon/client/README.md

 ##### above(*limit integer* || *{key: value}*, *closed string*)

-The `.above` method can only be chained onto an `.order(...)` method and limits the range of results returned.
+The `.above` method can be chained onto all methods with the exception of `.find` and `.limit` and restricts the range of results returned.

 The first parameter if an integer will limit based on `id` and if an object is provided the limit will be on the key provided and its value.